danielfarrell/bootstrap-combobox/README.md

  `renderLimit`: The maximum number of suggestions to render on the screen at one time.
 Useful for dealing with source elements with items.

  `clearIfNoMatch`: When true, the combobox will clear its contents when unfocusing if a matching option is not selected.
 Defaults to true.

+ `iconCaret`: Custom icon font class for the caret button of the combobox.
+This is only effective when using {bsVersion: '4'}. (e.g. 'fas fa-caret-down' when using Font Awesome)

+ `iconRemove`: Custom icon font class for the remove button of the combobox.
+This is only effective when using {bsVersion: '4'}. (e.g. 'fas fa-times' when using Font Awesome)